 Use of flexible working

-Employees may request flexible changes to their working patterns for a variety of reasons, including allowing them to continue to breastfeed.
-A temporary change to working arrangements may help both the employer and the employee to meet their respective business and breastfeeding needs.
-Changes surrounding breastfeeding at work are likely to be temporary, and therefore a permanent change to an employment contract would not be applicable.
+Employees may request flexible working arrangements to accommodate breastfeeding.
+A temporary change to working arrangements can help both the employer and the employee meet their respective needs.
+Since breastfeeding arrangements are typically temporary, a permanent change to the employment contract is usually not necessary.

 Supporting breastfeeding mothers at work